- 22 March 2011 | Surfing

 Interestingly, that's two US and two Australian surf brands.
 It is also very curious to look at their logos.
 Has you might have noticed, these four emblems communicate several official logos.

-Coloured, classic, girlish, boyish, smooth and gnarly.
+Colored, classic, girlish, boyish, smooth and gnarly.
 Surf logos are constantly being adapted to each situation.
 You could call them alternative logos to the official ones.

 The original logos displayed in the official websites for Quiksilver, Rip Curl, Billabong and O'Neill have several similarities and differences between them.
-If you look carefully, there are three main colours in use: red, black and white.
+If you look carefully, there are three main colors in use: red, black and white.

-The red colour is easily captured by the human eye and has a strong connection and association with the sun, blood, courage and sacrifice.
+The red color is easily captured by the human eye and has a strong connection and association with the sun, blood, courage and sacrifice.
 On the other side, black can be authoritarian, religious, stylish and powerful.